 One advantage of a 5G SNPN is the ability to slice the network for different services.
-For the purposes of this project, partners looked at deploying network slicing to send signals with different levels of priority over different slices of the network.
-This enables QoS traffic prioritization for the active camera whereas other cameras or ancillary traffic is sent with a lower priority level.
+For the purposes of this project we have looked at deploying network slicing to send signals with different levels of priority over different slices of the network.
+This enables us to prioritise QoS for the active camera whereas other cameras or ancillary traffic is sent with a lower priority level.
 This can be seen in Figure 18 below.